 Morphine, rapid release (By mouth)

 Treats moderate to severe pain.
-Rapid-release morphine is a narcotic that is used for immediate pain relief.
+This medicine is a narcotic pain reliever for immediate pain relief.

 When This Medicine Should Not Be Used